alexavelez/AI_web_scrapper_selenium_llama/README.md

 ## Note

 To ensure the highest success rate when scraping websites, consider integrating a proxy and captcha solving service like Bright Data, Smart Proxy, or Scraping Ant.
 These services provide a pool of rotating residential proxies and powerful captcha solvers, which are crucial for bypassing website blocks and CAPTCHAs.
-While your Selenium-based scraper incorporates headers, mouse scrolling, and timed pauses to mimic human behavior, it will likely encounter limitations.
+While this Selenium-based scraper incorporates a header with a User-Agent, mouse scrolling, and timed pauses to mimic human behavior, it will likely encounter limitations.